core-wg/comi/draft-ietf-core-comi.md

 The path values in the table are example ones.
 On discovery, the server makes the actual path values known for these resources.

-The methods used by CoMI are:
+The methods used by CORECONF are:

 | Operation | Description                                                                                 |
 | GET       | Retrieve the datastore resource or a data node resource                                     |